velas/test-us/README.md

 - you provide enough details to reproduce the bug, 80% should be clear from the summary + where possible add screenshots with highlighted areas
 - you get a reward in VLX for valuable new bugs (see 'rates' section)
 - we reserve the right to modify the rules during the campaign
+- you can ask a question in the comments under test-session issue in this repository

 ### Rates
 All rates presented in USD will be converted to VLX equivalent upon payment